 Each year during the club’s annual meeting a slate of members are elected by the general membership to act as Director’s.
 Ponderosa Aero Club is fortunate to have dedicated members that take the time from their personal schedules to oversee the general operations and address the many unseen challenges that come with keeping a successful operation the caliber of PAC going.

 Reed Disney joined Ponderosa Aero Club in 1999 to learn to fly.
 Balancing work, family, and training he took his time and earned his PPL in July of 2001 in Cessna 28G, and has been an active member ever since.
-He has endorsements for high performance and complex retractable and currently enjoys flying the Arrows.
-Reed has over 15 years of experience in the business of operating critical IT infrastructure, networking, and Internet services to clients in the US and internationally.
+He has been on the Board, serving as Chairman for the last two years and hopes to continue serving.
+He has also served as a Trustee of the Idaho Technology Council, and NSPro, Inc. an Idaho technology holding company.
+Reed is a VFR Pilot with endorsements for high performance and complex retractable and currently enjoys flying the Arrows.
+He has 19 years of experience in the business of operating critical IT infrastructure, networking, and Internet services to clients in the US and internationally.
 Reed offers significant business experience with fiduciary responsibility, team leadership, and a passion for aviation.
-As a Ponderosa Board Member Reed's goal is to keep the club thriving with leadership that brings great pilots together with well-maintained airplanes.Read More
+As a Ponderosa Board Member Reed's goal is to keep the club thriving with leadership that brings great pilots together with amazing instruction, safety, and well-maintained airplanes.Read More